-The Office of Environment and Heritage (OEH) has developed a process that aims to provide a sound basis for local climate-change adaptation planning by working with community members, agencies and other local stakeholders to identify and understand regional vulnerabilities.
+We have developed a process that aims to provide a sound basis for enabling regional adaptation and planning by working with local government, agencies and other local stakeholders to identify and understand regional climate vulnerabilities.

 - collecting background climate change, socioeconomic and sector information

-- a series of sector-focused workshops to assess the specific effects of climate change and capacity to adapt
+- several sector-focused workshops to assess the specific effects of climate change on regional systems, and the capacity to adapt

-- an integration workshop, with participants from all sectors, to identify areas of regional vulnerability and adaptation responses.
+- an integration workshop, with participants from all sectors, to identify areas of regional climate change vulnerability and adaptation responses

-The Guide to Integrated Regional Vulnerability Assessment (IRVA) for Climate Change (PDF 618KB) sets out the steps involved in running the process and how the insights are analysed.
-It also explains the theoretical principles that support the IRVA process.
+The Guide to Integrated Regional Vulnerability Assessment (IRVA) for Climate Change (PDF 618KB) sets out the steps involved identifying the climate change vulnerabilities and how the insights are analysed, including the theoretical principles that support the process.